Childhood Acute Myeloid Leukemia Treatment (Patient) (cont.)

 The treatment of childhood AML usually has two phases.

 The treatment of childhood AML is done in phases:

 Treatment called central nervous system (CNS) sanctuary therapy may be given during the induction phase of therapy.
-Because chemotherapy that is given by mouth or injected into a vein may not reach leukemia cells in the CNS (brain and spinal cord), the cells are able to find "sanctuary" (hide) in the CNS.
-Intrathecal chemotherapy is able to reach and kill leukemia cells in the CNS and prevent the cancer from recurring (coming back).
+Because standard doses of chemotherapy may not reach leukemia cells in the CNS (brain and spinal cord), the cells are able to "find sanctuary" (hide) in the CNS.
+Intrathecal chemotherapy is able to reach leukemia cells in the CNS.
+It is given to kill the leukemia cells and keep the cancer from recurring (coming back).
 CNS sanctuary therapy is also called CNS prophylaxis.

 Seven types of standard treatment are used for childhood AML, childhood CML, JMML, TMD, or MDS.

 Chemotherapy is a cancer treatment that uses drugs to stop the growth of cancer cells, either by killing the cells or by stopping them from dividing.
 When chemotherapy is taken by mouth or injected into a vein or muscle, the drugs enter the bloodstream and can reach cancer cells throughout the body (systemic chemotherapy).
 When chemotherapy is placed directly into the cerebrospinal fluid (intrathecal chemotherapy), an organ, or a body cavity such as the abdomen, the drugs mainly affect cancer cells in those areas (regional chemotherapy).
 Combination chemotherapy is treatment using more than one anticancer drug.

 The way the chemotherapy is given depends on the type of cancer being treated.